Digital Market Research: Simply Getting Marketing Data from the Internet?

 Usability tests of websites or apps also take place via digital market research.
 Only thanks to end users are there enough different end devices (PCs in various configurations with assorted software, Macs, smartphones, tablets, etc.).
 Moreover, very different use scenarios and reactions are included that an offline test could never cover completely.
 Not even Microsoft engages large teams with diverse PC systems to test its updates anymore.
 That now only happens through users, which, however, often leads to problems. (see: Why does Microsoft Windows 10 have so many bugs?
 Ex-Employee tells you why!)

 Online surveys are also only possible in the world of digital market research, whereby they are extremely similar in composition and structure to the classic subject on the street-survey.
-However, the group of those surveyed allows itself to be expanded to include all internet users, at least theoretically.
+However, the group of those surveyed allows itself to be expanded to include all internet users as market research participants, at least theoretically.